-reasonable.
-It is generally agreed that the state should pay for public goods, which cannot be bought and sold in the market because they yield social benefits only if they are consumed by all: environmental protection and malaria eradication are the classic examples.
-Education is only partly a public good - it yields benefits both to the individuals who receive it and to society as a whole.
-And the more narrowly vocational the skills that are imparted, the stronger is the case for asking the beneficiary to pay all or some of the costs of the training.
-The definition of the beneficiary will depend on whether the skills in question are general or specific.
-13 If the skills are general or transferable, i.e.: of use to more than one employer (for instance, welding or general computer skills), employers will be reluctant to finance such training of workers because it will make them more attractive to other employers.
-If the skills are 'specific', i.e.: useful to only one employer (for instance, assembly or repair of a specific brand of machine), employers will be willing to finance such training.
-Thus individuals are often willing to pay for the acquisition of general, transferable skills, but employers would only finance such training if an incentive is offered to them, such as the ability to pay a special low 'training wage', a subsidy of some kind from government, or a levy-grant scheme to reward those who train.
+to other employers.
+If the skills are "specific"-useful to only one employer (for instance, assembly or repair of a specific brand of machine), employers will be willing to finance such training.
+Thus individuals are often willing to pay for the acquisition of general, transferable skills, but employers would only finance such training if an incentive is offered to them, such as the ability to pay a special low "training wage," a subsidy of some kind from government, or a levy-grant scheme to reward those who train.

 Even if employers' traditional expectations were accepted and the school system were to continue to try to provide them with ready-to-work recruits, the task of matching exactly the pattern of demand for narrow specific skills, at a time when that pattern is in a state of flux and uncertainty, is virtually impossible.
-This is particularly so in a centralized system where schools are allowed to train only for a list of specified occupations.
+12 This is particularly so in a centralized system where schools are allowed to train only for a list of specified occupations.

-What a school system can be expected to deliver to employers (and what formal employers in the 'new' sectors increasingly want) is flexible and trainable recruits with broad rather than narrow skills, which will not become obsolete with changes in technology and industrial structure, and the 'ability to work independently, to evaluate critically, to solve conflicts, to work in teams, and to be socially and morally competent' (Lehmann 2000: 230).
-For instance, what Czech employers are looking for (in vain) from different categories of recruits, according to a recent survey, includes: language competences in the case of university graduates; language competences, computer skills and problem-solving capacities (general secondary school leavers); and language competences, computer skills, willingness to work overtime and flexible working hours, reliability, accuracy, honesty, integrity and loyalty (vocational school leavers) (Czesana et al. 2004).
+What a school system can be expected to deliver to employers (and what formal employers in the "new" sectors increasingly want) is flexible and trainable recruits with broad rather than narrow skills, which will not become obsolete with changes in technology and industrial structure, and the "ability to work independently, to evaluate critically, to solve conflicts, to work in teams, and to be socially and morally competent" (Lehmann 2000).
+For instance, what Czech employers are looking for (in vain) from different categories of recruits, according to a recent survey, includes: language competences in the case of university graduates; language competences, computer skills and problem-solving capacities (general secondary school leavers); and language competences, computer skills, willingness to work overtime and flexible working hours, reliability, accuracy, honesty, integrity and loyalty (vocational school leavers) (Czesana and others 2004).